ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 ## Divide number into tens and units on two seven-segment displays

-The code you provided divides a number into two digits, ones and tens.
-These digits are converted to BCD numbers and displayed on the corresponding 7-segment displays.
+The code you provided divides an integer number into two digits, units and tens.
+These digits are converted to BCD numbers and displayed on the corresponding 7-segment displays by using the code of Decimal to display 7 segments of units and tens.

 The process of dividing the number into ones and tens is done within a process block, which is executed every time the value of the number changes.
 The process block checks to see if the number is 0, in which case the ones and tens are set to 0.
 If the number is not 0, the ones and tens are obtained using the modulo operation and division.

-For each BCD digit (ones and tens), a "bcd7seg_uni" and "bcd7seg_dec" component is used respectively, which convert the BCD digit into a 7-bit vector that represents the activation of each segment on the 7-segment display.
+For each BCD digit (units and tens), a "bcd7seg_uni" and "bcd7seg_dec" component is used respectively, which convert the BCD digit into a 7-bit vector that represents the activation of each segment on the 7-segment display.

 ## Demultiplexer to show numbers on display

-The circuit shown is a multiplexer (mux) that is responsible for controlling which display should turn on.
+The code shown is a demultiplexer (demux) that is responsible for controlling which display should turn on.
 This is achieved using a clock signal (clk1000hz) and a state signal (refresh_state).
+As we used a frequency clock of 1000 Hz represents that every 0.001 seconds or every milisecond the clock change, so every 2 ms each of the four 7-segment displays is activated

 The demux has 4 outputs, which represent the 4 displays in the circuit.
 To determine which display should be turned on, a process based on a counter is used that runs through all possible state values.

 The "show_display" process uses a sequence of 16 possible values for the state, which are divided into 4 substates of 4 values each.
 Each substate represents a different state that the mux must be in to control which display should turn on.

-The mux also uses a register called "display_sel" to store the current display selection.
+The demux also uses a register called "display_sel" to store the current display selection.
 The "curr_display" signal is used to send this information to the outside of the mux.

-Additionally, the "show_display" process uses a set of case instructions to determine which values should be shown on the displays based on the current display selection and other input signals (Confirm_purchase_IN).
+Additionally, the "show_display" process uses a set of case instructions to determine which values should be shown on the displays based on the current display selection and other input signals (Confirmar_compra_IN).

-Finally, it is worth mentioning that the circuit design is based on a multiplexer with a minimum of components, which facilitates its implementation and reduces costs.
+Finally, it is worth mentioning that the circuit design is based on a demultiplexer with a minimum of components, which facilitates its implementation and reduces costs.
 However, the use of a register and a counter also involves some consumption of additional resources in terms of time and area.

 [Back to Top](#top)